lineafab/archive-coding-imd/README.md

 <a name="videoclips"></a>
 ## 4 Text -> videoclips

-* **Aims:** The text is very old with a old languages, but still very urgent subject.
-How will th visual look like of the text, if I use some present content, but idea of it be for the future.
+* **Aims:** The text is very old with an old language, but still very urgent subject.
+How will the visual look like of the text, if I use some present content, but the idea of it be for the future.

 * **Methods:** Youtube, google serach, Premiere Pro and RunWay.

-* **Result:** Not the greatest. it had to much interpretation and it did not resemble the text.
-I figure out that I was need to look of the all ready given visual and look into words and not interpretation.
-Refering back to transcoding 2.
+* **Result:** Not the greatest. it had too much interpretation and it did not resemble the text.
+I figure out that I needed to look of the already given visual and look into words and not interpretation.
+Referring back to transcoding 2.

 | [<img src="https://j.gifs.com/1WvNrq.gif" width="20%">](https://youtu.be/A6jYDI_QiCk) | <a href="http://www.youtube.com/watch?feature=player_embedded&v=UB72b5OtECc" target="_blank"><img src="http://img.youtube.com/vi/UB72b5OtECc/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="300" height="240" border="10" /></a> |